natalia-coelho/natalia-coelho/README.md

 # ✨ Hi, I'm Natalia! ✨

 - 🔭  I'm working as a software developer at Benner Group.
 I'm also graduating in systems development.
-- 🌱  I’m currently trying to expand my knowledge on software architecture and design patterns.
 - 😄 Pronouns: She/Her.
-- 🚀 My purposes: Discipline, focus on what matters and do my best wherever I am.
 - 📫 Reach me at buttons below:

 <div>